BDC Hamburger Icon

 FYIDid you know

-Several actions can lead to wrongful termination, most of which involve violating the employment laws and regulations set forth by federal and state governments.
+Several actions can lead to wrongful termination.
+Most of them involve violating the employment laws and regulations set forth by federal and state governments.
 If you are considering terminating an employee, ensure it is not for any of the following reasons:

 1. Discrimination

 Many wrongful-discharge claims happen when an employee is (or believes they have been) fired for an illegal, discriminatory reason.
-Several federal and state laws make it illegal to discriminate against and terminate an employee based on a protected category, such as race, religion, color, sex, gender, national origin, age or disability.
+Several federal and state laws make it illegal to discriminate against and terminate an employee based on a protected category.
+This can include race, religion, color, sexual orientation, gender or gender identity, national origin, age, disability, or pregnancy.

 2. Retaliation